ny4rlk0/Nyanet/README.md

 > [!WARNING]
 > Only works on x64 Windows OS!
-> Remove Kaspersky completely and add folder exclusion to ESET Antivirus to use Nyanet.
+> <br>Remove Kaspersky completely and add folder exclusion to ESET Antivirus to use Nyanet.
 Else software might not work as intended.
 > <br>Other AV's should be fine without doing anything.
 > <br>Intel/Qualcomm Killer network cards: Advanced Stream Detect in Killer Control Center is incompatible, disable it.
 > <br>QUIK trading software may interfere.
-First start QUIK, then Nyanet.
+First start QUIK, then hit Start on Nyanet.

 # Screenshot
 ![IMG](https://raw.githubusercontent.com/ny4rlk0/Nyanet/refs/heads/main/5.png)